JerryLinLinLin/Huorong-ATP-Rules/rules/README_en_us.md

 ## Ransom.CreateRansomNote.A

 Status: Enabled
+Behavioral Description:

-Behavioral Description: When the source process`*`initializes the following actions, HIPS module should let the user decide.
+When the source process`*`initializes the following actions, HIPS module should let the user decide them.
 - `Create` the file under the path `>\ProgramData\>.txt`
 - `Create` the file under the path `>\Program Files (x86)\>.txt`
 - `Create` the file under the path `>\Users\*\AppData\Local\>.txt`